awesome-schedule/plannable/README.md

 npm run data
 ```

-in the project root, which will basically open a static http server listening to port `8000` with cross origin header.
+in the project root, which will open a static http server listening to port `8000` with cross origin headers.
+This static server must run on `localhost:8000`.

-Then you can visit the development server at [http://127.0.0.1:8080](http://127.0.0.1:8080/).
+Then you can visit the development server shown in the terminal.

 ### Build Desktop App

 You can use `npx electron .` to launch the native application powered by electron.

 You can use `npx electron-builder --win` (or `--mac`, `--linux`) to build the native executable for your platform.

 ## Built With